forwarderapp/agreements/privacy-policy.md

 # 10. Children’s Privacy

-Content Forwarder is not intended for children under the age of 13.
+forwardX is not intended for children under the age of 13.
 We do not knowingly collect personal data from children.

 ---